Use functional training to heal and repair these key causes of chronic pain and movement impairment.

 You must use the outer hip muscles (the ones facing up toward the ceiling) if you want to do this exercise properly.

-But let’s say you do the exercise and instead of feeling the muscles on the outer hip activate, you feel your low back and inner thigh fire up and cramp up!
+But let’s say you do the exercise and instead of feeling the muscles on the outer hip activate, you feel your low back and inner thigh fire and cramp up!

 Or let's say that you notice your leg keeps wanting to drift off course every time you lift it.